Best Webflow Templates for Construction Companies in 2026

 Price: Free | Style: Minimal, Architectural

-A well-regarded free template with a strong minimal aesthetic that suits architecture firms particularly well.
-The trade-off for the price is structural depth - lean page count, basic CMS, and more customisation needed to handle the full requirements of an active firm with a growing project list.
-Worth considering as a starting point if you have a developer available to extend it.
+A well-regarded free template with a strong minimal aesthetic that suits architecture firms.
+The trade-off for the price is structural depth - lean page count, basic CMS, and more customisation needed for an active firm with a growing project list.
+Worth considering as a starting point if you have developer time available to extend it.

-Best for: Architecture studios or solo practitioners who need a visually strong starting point and have time or technical help to build it out.
+Best for: Architecture studios or solo practitioners who need a visually strong starting point and have technical help to build it out.

 5. Construction templates on the Webflow Marketplace